nicholasstano/guided-module-one-project-assessment-nyc-web-062419/README.md

 AUTHORS AND ACKNOWLEDGMENT
 ==========================
 Nick Stano would like to thank Dave for his collaborations on the project as well as vision in finding the best possible CSV.
 Nick also thanks individuals at the Flatiron School, especially Brianna, Jeff and Tashawn.
 Finally, Nick thanks Tim Freeman.
 Dave Bushnell would like to thank Nick for his guidance, assistance, and fast typing.
 Dave would also like to thank the Flatiron School, Brianna, Jeff, and Tashawn.
-Tim Freeman can stick it.

 LICENSE